-September 1, 2014: A roundtable discussion entitled ‘Amendment to the Constitution: Impeachment of the Judges and its Significance’ organized by SHUJAN–Citizens for Good Governance held at the National Press Club.
+On 1 September 2014, a round table discussion titled “Amendment to the Constitution: Impeachment of the Judges and its Significance” was organized by SHUJAN–Citizens for Good Governance at the National Press Club.

 Protesting the motion by the incumbent government on constitution amendment and the impeachment of judges, various speakers declared it would be wise to bring about the changes immediately.
 SHUJAN Secretary, Dr. Badiul Alam Majumdar, reading from a written statement, expressed concern that if parliament is granted the power to remove officials of other constitutional and statutory bodies, eventually all independent institutions could come under government control.

-The cabinet on August 18 approved a proposal for amending the constitution to restore parliament’s authority to impeach SC judges on grounds of misconduct or incapacity.
+The cabinet on 18 August approved a proposal for amending the constitution to restore parliament’s authority to impeach Supreme Court judges on grounds of misconduct or incapacity.
 A bill on the amendment is expected to be placed in the current session of parliament.

-At the discussion, Dr. Kamal Hossain, one of the framers of the constitution, said it was not a democratic practice that parliament passed an amendment bill immediately after the cabinet hurriedly approved a proposal.
+At the discussion, Dr. Kamal Hossain, one of the framers of the constitution, revealed it was not democratic practice when parliament passed an amendment bill immediately after the cabinet hurriedly approved a proposal.
 Dhaka City Corporation was split in four minutes, which is also against democratic norms, he added.

 “Why was the move made so hastily?”

-Justice Amirul Kabir Chowdhury, a former SC judge, said that the power to impeach judges should remain in the hands of the Supreme Judicial Council and a specific law should be formulated for appointing SC judges.
+Justice Amirul Kabir Chowdhury, a former Supreme Court judge, said that the power to impeach judges should remain in the hands of the Supreme Judicial Council and a specific law should be formulated for appointing Supreme Court judges.

-Justice Kazi Ebadul Haque, another former SC judge, who moderated the discussion, said he very often heard allegations against some judges, for which he felt insulted.
+Justice Kazi Ebadul Haque, another former Supreme Court judge, who moderated the discussion, said he very often heard allegations against some judges, for which he felt insulted.

-Dr. Asif Nazrul expressed his concern about the shift of impeachment power saying that it might create anarchy in future if the new government wants to impeach all the judges appointed by the former government.
+Dr. Asif Nazrul expressed his concern about the shift of impeachment power saying that it could lead to anarchy in the future if the new government wants to impeach all the judges appointed by the former government.

-Journalist Mizanur Rahman Khan proposed to increase the power of Supreme Judicial Council (SJC) before handover the power of impeaching the judges to the parliament.
+Journalist Mizanur Rahman Khan proposed to increase the power of the Supreme Judicial Council before handing over the power of impeachment to the judges to the parliament.

-Brig Gen (retd) M Shakhawat Hossain, former election commissioner; Prof Dilara Chowdhury, a former teacher of Jahangirnagar University; Mahmudur Rahman Manna, convener of civil society platform ‘Nagorik Oikya’ also spoke at the program.
+Brigadier General (ret.) and former election commissioner, M. Shakhawat Hossain, Professor Dilara Chowdhury, former teacher at Jahangirnagar University and convener of civil society platform “Nagorik Oikya” Mahmudur Rahman Manna, also spoke at the program.